User Directory Accounts

 - From the Role-Based Access Control drop-down menu, select Privileges.

-- From the Role-Based Access Control drop-down menu, select Roles.
+pam_privilege_read) and add the createdpam_attr_readpermission to it. - From the Role-Based Access Control drop-down menu, select Roles.

-- Assign the created role to the IPAMADServiceOps user in one of the following ways:- assign a role to a user;
+IPAMADReadOps_role) and add the createdpam_privilegeprivilege to it. - Assign the created role to the IPAMADServiceOps user in one of the following ways:

 - assign the role to a user group and add the user to that group.